Nas shares clip of new Hit-Boy collaboration 'E.P.M.D.', coming this week

 Nas has shared a clip of a new song called ‘E.P.M.D.’ featuring Hit-Boy – listen below.

 Hit-Boy executive-produced Nas’ 13th studio album ‘King’s Disease’, which came out in August 2020.
-Last year also saw Nas contribute to ‘City On Lock’, a song from Hit-Boy and Dom Kennedy’s joint project ‘Also Known As Courtesy Of Half-A-Mil’.
+Last year also saw Nas contribute to ‘City On Lock’, a track from Hit-Boy and Dom Kennedy’s joint project ‘Also Known As Courtesy Of Half-A-Mil’.

 Taking to Instagram yesterday (February 8), Nas uploaded a studio video to confirm a new team-up titled ‘E.P.M.D.’ will be released this Friday (February 12).
+The collaboration will arrive as part of the Judas And The Black Messiah soundtrack alongside a new Jay-Z and Nipsey Hussle cut, ‘What It Feels Like’.

 “E.P.M.D. we back in business/ I visualise what it is not what it isn’t/ We at the mafia table next to the kitchen/ Eating Michelin Star, countin’ a million!”
 Nas’ verse begins.
 You can watch the footage below.